Tonsillitis is inflammation (swelling) of the tonsils.

-Tonsillitis is very common, especially in children.
+Tonsillitis is very common in children.

-The health care provider will look in the mouth and throat.
+Your health care provider will look in the mouth and throat.

 Swollen tonsils that are not painful or do not cause other problems do not need to be treated.
-Your health care provider may not give you antibiotics.
-You may be asked to come back for a check up later.
+Your provider may not give you antibiotics.
+You may be asked to come back for a checkup later.

 If tests show you do have strep, your doctor will give you antibiotics.
-It is important to finish all of your antibiotics as directed by your doctor, even if you feel better.
+It is important to finish all of your antibiotics as directed, even if you feel better.
 If you do not take them all, the infection can return.

 The following tips may help your throat feel better: